France Crypto Inheritance Tax 2026: Droits de Succession on Digital Assets

 France Crypto Inheritance Tax

-French inheritance tax treats crypto like any other asset — fully within droits de succession, valued at death, taxed on the progressive scale after abatements.
-The two things people miss: the latent gain is extinguished at death (a genuine planning advantage), and the heirs' real risk is not the tax but access.
-This guide is the mechanics and the planning point.
+French inheritance tax treats crypto like any other asset: fully within droits de succession, valued at death, taxed on the progressive scale after abatements.
+This article walks the death-side mechanics and the two points holders tend to miss — that the latent gain is extinguished at death (a genuine planning advantage), and that the heirs' real risk is not the tax but access to the keys.
+The lifetime-transfer counterpart is the gift-tax article, the wealth-tax question is the IFI, and the France crypto tax guide covers the income-tax baseline.

-• Crypto is fully within droits de succession — no succession exemption; standard barème applies.
+• Crypto is fully within droits de succession: there is no succession exemption, and the standard barème applies.

-• Valued at fair-market value on the date of death; the latent gain is not taxed at death.
+• It is valued at fair-market value on the date of death, and the latent gain is not taxed at death.

-• Direct-line scale: progressive 5% to 45% after abatements.
+• The direct-line scale is progressive, 5% to 45% after abatements.

-• Heir's new cost basis = death-date value; future gains taxed under normal PFU/150 VH bis.
+• The heir's new cost basis is the death-date value; future gains are taxed under the normal PFU/150 VH bis regime.

 Crypto is fully in scope